Super Bowl XLVI: Fourth quarter

 Trailer honoring the Giants for winning the Super Bowl.
 The trailer was located on the New Jersey Turnpike near Exit 14.

 On the second down play, which Sports Illustrated later called "perhaps the strangest play in Super Bowl history", Bradshaw's path to the end zone was clear as the Patriots chose to let him score.
 Once he realized what was happening, Bradshaw tried to stop running at the 1-yard line, but his forward momentum carried him over the goal line and the Giants took the lead on the uncontested touchdown run.
 The intentionally surrendered touchdown gave the Patriots 57 seconds to mount a game-winning drive, and they trailed 21–17 after Giants running back DJ Ware was stopped on the two-point conversion attempt.

-The game's final drive began on the New England 20-yard line.
+The game's final drive began on the Patriots' 20-yard line.
 Brady's first two passes fell incomplete and then he was sacked by Tuck for a 6-yard loss on third down, bringing up 4th-and-16 and forcing the Patriots to use their final timeout.
 Facing heavy pressure in the pocket, Brady eluded defensive end Jason Pierre-Paul and linebacker Mathias Kiwanuka, then threw a 19-yard bullet to wide receiver Deion Branch, who ran out of bounds at the 33-yard line for a first down.
-An 11-yard completion from Brady to Hernandez advanced the ball to the Patriots' 44, followed by a twelve-men-on-the-field penalty against the Giants, which moved the ball to the Patriots' 49 with nine seconds left.
+An 11-yard completion from Brady to Hernandez advanced the ball to the Patriots' 44-yard line, followed by a twelve-men-on-the-field penalty against the Giants, which moved the ball to the Patriots' 49-yard line with nine seconds left.
 After an incomplete pass, Brady, on the game's final play, threw a Hail Mary pass intended for Hernandez in the end zone, but the ball was deflected by five Giants defenders.
 Gronkowski dove with outstretched arms toward the ball but was still a yard away when it hit the ground, giving the Giants their fourth Super Bowl title in franchise history.
-As of 2024, this was the most recent North American professional sports championship won by a New York City-based team until the New York Liberty won the WNBA Finals in October 2024.
+This was the most recent "big four" North American professional sports championship won by a New York City-based team until the New York Knicks won the NBA Finals in 2026.